brianamarie/data-privacy/docs/assessment/personal-rubric.md

 | **Voice communications** | Standard cell calls | Default encrypted calls (FaceTime, WhatsApp) | Signal voice calls | Signal calls with additional network security (VPN) | Signal or similar over Tor network on dedicated device |  |  |
 | **Metadata protection** | No consideration of metadata | Basic awareness of metadata risks | Some use of metadata-minimizing tools | Regular use of tools that minimize metadata | Comprehensive metadata protection strategy (Tor, compartmentalization) |  |  |
 | **Physical conversation security** | No awareness of surroundings | Basic awareness of sensitive conversations | Device-free sensitive conversations | Device-free zones + awareness of surveillance | Counter-surveillance measures for sensitive conversations |  |  |

+**Simple win:** Switch your most important conversations to an encrypted messaging platform like Signal.

 ---